KBVE/lofifocus-chrome-extension/README.md

-# LofiFocus Chrome Extension - Audiocraft Hackathon
+# Lofi Focus Chrome Extension - Audiocraft Hackathon

 Lofi Focus is a chrome extension that automatically generates lo-fi music when browsing articles, blogs, and other text-heavy sites.
 The ambient, chilled-out sounds create an enjoyable atmosphere to help users focus while reading.